zth/rescript/CONTRIBUTING.md

 yarn workspace playground test
 ```

-### Publishing the Playground Bundle on our KeyCDN
+### Publishing the Playground Bundle on Cloudflare R2

-> Note: If you want to publish from your local machine, make sure to set the `KEYCDN_USER` and `KEYCDN_PASSWORD` environment variables accordingly (credentials currently managed by @ryyppy).
-Our CI servers / GH Action servers are already pre-configured with the right env variable values.

-Our `compiler.js` and third-party packages bundles are hosted on [KeyCDN](https://www.keycdn.com) and uploaded via FTPS.
+Our `compiler.js` and third-party packages bundles are hosted on [Cloudflare R2](https://developers.cloudflare.com/r2/) and uploaded via Rclone.

 The full release can be executed with the following make script: